Chesterfield Town Board

 Chesterfield was selected by the government in 2023 as one of initially 55 towns to receive almost £20 million worth of funding over ten years, from 2024 to 2034, to invest in local people’s priorities.

-This was announced as part of the government’s Long Term Plan for Towns initiative.
+This was originally announced as part of the government’s Long Term Plan for Towns initiative but this programme has now evolved to be the Plan for Neighbourhoods.

 A new and independent board, called the Chesterfield Town Board, was formed to oversee this investment.

 The board is made up of local business and community representatives, together with public sector organisations including Chesterfield Borough Council.
-Local people will be asked to have their say on how the money should be spent, in line with the government's guidelines.
+Local people can have their say on how the money should be spent, in line with the government's guidelines.

 This section will be updated with the latest information as plans progress, including details of how you can get involved.